MicrosoftDocs/WSL/WSL/tutorials/wsl-containers.md

 This step-by-step guide will help you get started developing with remote containers by **setting up Docker Desktop for Windows with WSL 2** (Windows Subsystem for Linux, version 2).

-Docker Desktop for Windows is available for free and provides a development environment for building, shipping, and running dockerized apps.
+Docker Desktop for Windows provides a development environment for building, shipping, and running dockerized apps.
 By enabling the WSL 2 based engine, you can run both Linux and Windows containers in Docker Desktop on the same machine.
+(Docker Desktop is free for small businesses, for info on Pro, Team, or Business subscriptions, see the [Docker blog](https://www.docker.com/blog/updating-product-subscriptions/)).

 ## Overview of Docker containers